Emerging Leaders I and Emerging Leaders Facilitation will be offered in Spring 2019.

 Provides skills and practice for group facilitation of leadership activities.
 The program will focus on the development of confidence, communication and organizational skills to promote effective groups.

 Builds skills in the areas of: Communication, Processing, Participant Assessment, Event planning, Teaching Skills, Team-building, Group Dynamics, Risk Management, and Flexibility/Adaptability.

-- Be available for all the EL1 and/or EL2 meeting times (Emerging Leaders Level 1 or 2 *see above*)
+- Be available for all the EL1 and/or EL2 meeting times (Emerging Leaders Level 1 and/or 2 *see above*)

 - Needs to make time available to meet once a week for training (LDR 201 class)

-- Fill out applications *APPLICATIONS ARE AVAILABLE FOR DOWNLOADING ABOVE*
+- Fill out applications *SEE MIKE HO FOR AN APPLICATION*